virtual care evisits 1140x570

 6 Things You Should Know About Chronic Runny Nose

-Posted on May 3, 2019 by Henry Ford Health Staff
+Posted on October 2, 2024 by Henry Ford Health Staff

 Hitting the sales to stock up on tissues?
 Constant sniffing and wiping?
 Wondering if you’re going to need to leave a meeting or social event because your nose is running?
 A chronic runny nose is more than an annoyance.
 It can significantly affect your quality of life.

-“People with a chronic runny nose are forced to keep tissues on themselves at all times to prevent mucus from running down their face,” says John Craig, M.D., an ear, nose and throat (ENT) surgeon who specializes in rhinology (the care and treatment of the sinuses and nasal cavities) at Henry Ford Health.
+“People with a chronic runny nose are often forced to keep tissues on themselves at all times to prevent mucus from running down their face,” says John Craig, M.D., an ear, nose and throat (ENT) surgeon who specializes in rhinology (the care and treatment of the sinuses and nasal cavities) at Henry Ford Health.

 Dr. Craig notes that there are six key takeaways about a persistent runny nose:

 1. Mucus is beneficial.
 The inner lining of the nose, known as the mucosa, contains different types of mucus glands.
-Mucus often gets a bad rap, but it actually serves several important roles in your health.
+Mucus often gets a bad rap, but it actually has several important roles in your health.
 Mucus lubricates your nasal and sinus passages, protecting this important tissue from drying out.
 It also helps trap bacteria and other contaminants before they can reach your lungs and other parts of your body.
 And it contains antibodies, enzymes and proteins to help fight these invaders.

 How Do You Treat Runny Noses?